Test HTTP Strict Transport Security (OTG-CONFIG-009)

 Strict-Transport-Security: max-age=60000; includeSubDomains

-The use of this header by web applications avoids must be checked to know if the following security issues could be produced:
+The use of this header by web applications must be checked to find if the following security issues could be produced:

-- Attackers sniffing the network traffic and accessing the information transferred through unencrypted channel.
+- Attackers sniffing the network traffic and accessing the information transferred through an unencrypted channel.

 - Attackers exploiting a man in the middle attack because of the problem of accepting certificates that are not trusted.